be-inspiring-urself13/Udemy-Clone-Project/README.md

 Course Listing 📋: A clean, organized display of courses, including sample thumbnails, titles, and pricing.

-Course Details Page 📖: Detailed page layout for individual courses, including descriptions, ratings, and course content structure.
+Course Details Paghttps://github.com/be-inspiring-urself13/Udemy-Clone-Projecte 📖: Detailed page layout for individual courses, including descriptions, ratings, and course content structure.

 Cart and Checkout Layouts 🛒💳: Basic design for adding courses to a cart and checking out.